querqy/chorus-elasticsearch-edition/README.md

 After setting up Chorus you can check out [Kata 1: Lets Optimize a Query](katas/001_optimize_a_query.md) for an introduction to the world of active search management.

-[More Katas can be found in the Solr version of Chorus](https://github.com/querqy/chorus#structured-learning-using-chorus) and many can be transferred to this Elasticsearch based stack.
+[More Katas can be found in the Solr version of Chorus](https://github.com/querqy/chorus#structured-learning-using-chorus) and many can be transferred to this OpenSearch based stack.
 Some are also covered in a video series called [Meet Pete](https://opensourceconnections.com/blog/2020/07/07/meet-pete-the-e-commerce-search-product-manager/).
 Feel free to open PRs to add Katas you find useful or open issues if you want to see specific Katas included.
 Every contribution is welcome!

 # Useful Commands for Chorus